dnguyenv/dnguyenv.github.io/_posts/2025-11-04-Conversation-with-life.md

 “Go Grogu!
 Keep going!”
 Another cluster of kids.
 Big smiles.
 Pointing at the hat like I’d stepped off a movie set.
 They had no idea that I was hanging on by a thread.
 They weren’t measuring splits or projecting finish times.
 They just saw someone still out there, still trying, and decided to cheer.
 It shouldn’t have mattered as much as it did.
 But that simple, earnest support slipped through the armor.
-I laughed—actually laughed—in the middle of those spasms, and the sound cracked the suffocating seriousness of the whole ordeal.
+I laughed,actually laughed,in the middle of those spasms, and the sound cracked the suffocating seriousness of the whole ordeal.
 The pain didn’t vanish ... it lost some of its authority.
 It became one part of the story instead of the entire headline.

 *The final miles were rough, honest work.*